-Our Institute organized a scientific conference entitled ‘Criminal Sciences in Higher Education’ on the occasion of the Celebration of Hungarian Science on the 6th November 2013.
-Another significant event was ‘The application of contravention law’ conference organized by the Department of Public Administration Criminal Law in 2013.
+Our Institute organized a scientific conferencees in every year on the occasion of the Celebration of Hungarian Science.
+Another significant event was

 We also help the students in their Students’ Scientific Association activities as general competitions are organised every six months.
 A large number of our students take part in the Scientific Students’ Association competition with great results.

-Head of Department: Dr. Péter Polt PhD, Associate Professor
+Head of Department: Dr. Péter Polt PhD, Professor

 Criminal law is a determinant and extremely significant branch of law in the system of criminal sciences.
 Students should acquire a comprehensive knowledge in order to understand the other fields of law enforcement and to obtain the theoretical and practical basics.
 In our BA program we aim for our students to obtain such theoretical and statutory law knowledge so that they are enabled to fulfil special law enforcement tasks, to observe legality and to be up to date with criminal legislation.
 In our MA programme we also have courses on international judicial cooperation.